buzzqw/TUS/OBSS/OBSSv2-eng.md

 At the same time, there could be situations that prove unpleasant to manage and play for some players.
 Be very careful in this case; going against a player's sensibility, a friend's, is not like going against a character's ethics or morals.
 If you perceive a sense of discomfort and embarrassment, stop the game immediately and clarify the situation with the players, and resume only when you have agreed on how to modify the situation to prevent it from happening again.

-{Focus on people, not rules.
+> {Focus on people, not rules.
 Push for a group style of play; roleplaying is fun but should not hinder the plan; support your companions.
-(Frank Mentzer)}
+(Frank Mentzer)

 ## Changing Character